Hansoft/Hansoft-Jean-Jean/README.md

 consistently with the class defining behavior and the dll where it is placed.
 For example, the DefaultValueBehavior is defined by the class
 DefaultValueBehavior in DefaultValueBehavior.dll and is instantiated by adding a <DefaultValue> element to the settings file.

-All settings are described in detail in the settings file [JeanSettings.xml].
-(JeanSettings.xml)
+All settings are described in detail in the settings file [JeanSettings.xml] (JeanSettings.xml)

 Note: If you change the settings you need to restart the Jean service for them to take effect.